chrischow/dataandstuff/_posts/2019-09-15-machine-learning-for-property-pricing.md

 lg_cv = custom_cv(lg, X_data, y_data, cv, norm=False, early=False, ppd=True)
 ```

-This time, LightGBM was the better model.
+This time, LightGBM was the better algorithm.
 However, once again, C-Value did not match up to X-Value across all metrics, except in predicting prices within a 20% margin of error.
 The difference in median error (0.31%) at the median landed price of \$3M corresponded to a price difference of \$9.3k.